What Is Dream Analysis? Psychology Behind Decoding Your Dreams

 In Freud's sessions with his patients, he delved into two types of dream content – manifest content and latent content.
 The manifest content of dreams is the actual images and subject of your dream, while the latent content of dreams refers to the meanings behind the manifest content.
 Through dream analysis, Freud worked from the manifest content back to the latent content to discover how the dream related to the patient's life.

 In his book, The Interpretation of Dreams, Freud introduced his theory of dreams.
 Freud's theory was that dream content held clues to the repressed desires hidden in the unconscious mind.
-According to Freud, the unconscious mind uses symbolism to protect you from knowing about those desires.
 As he explained in his case studies in The Interpretation of Dreams, Freud listened to his patients' descriptions of their dreams and picked out specific elements that symbolized unconscious desires.
 Freud then used free association to dig deeper into the personal meaning of each dream.

 The main goal of dream analysis is to help you deal with current life problems.